mothur/mothur.github.io/_wiki/miseq_sop.md

 considered real.
 If both sequences have a base at that position, then we require one of the bases to have a quality score 6 or more points better than the other.
-If it is less than 6 points better, then we set the consensus base to an N. I'm using 16 processors, because my computer has 16 processors, use what you've got.
-Alternatively, mothur can detect how many processors you have available.
-Let's give it a shot\...
+If it is less than 6 points better, then we set the consensus base to an N. Let's give it a shot\...

-    mothur > make.contigs(file=stability.files, processors=16)
+    mothur > make.contigs(file=stability.files)

-The first thing you'll see is that it processes the fastq files to generate the individual fasta and qual files.
+The first thing you'll see is that mothur can detect the number of processors you have on your computer.
+If you want to use a different number of processors than what mothur selects, you can use the command `set.current(processors=8)` to use 8 processors.
+As you'll see, `make.contigs` processes the fastq files to generate the individual fasta and qual files.
 Then it will go through each set of files and make the contigs.
 This took about 19 seconds on my computer.
 Clearly, it will take longer for a full dataset.
 In the end it